firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

 In most cases you'll be grepping certain keywords from these files.
 These keywords will be related to a kernel option one way or another.
 <br/>
 <br/>
 I recommend that you start by reading <mark>lspcikk.txt</mark> and including the drivers your system supports.
 Once you're done you can start with <mark>lsusb.txt</mark>.
+Moving on with <mark>lshwshort.txt</mark>
 <br/>
 <br/>
 That should be enough to get your system booting (assuming you've included support for your partition table, filesystem and block device).